bdhavn6codemaster/AI-Website-Remixer2/README.md

 ​QA Agent: Critiques code for accessibility, DRY principles, and UX flaws.

-​Lead Dev Agent: Refines the code into "Gold Standard" output.
+​Lead Dev Agent: Refines the code into "Gold Standard"

-​Result: A unique, pre-critiqued dataset optimized for fine-tuning.
+​🛸 Project Spotlight: Mars Colony Logistics

+​Live Preview: View the Dashboard

+​This dashboard was generated through a Recursive Agentic Loop.

+​Challenge: Minimalist-Dark theme for high-stakes Martian logistics.

+​Self-Correction: The pipeline identified and fixed "Semantic Voids" and "Fragile Dependencies" found in the initial AI draft.

+​Innovation: Built, critiqued, and deployed entirely using a Galaxy A14 mobile device.